natcap/invest.users-guide/source/ndr.rst

 Nutrient export predictions can be used for quantitative valuation of the nutrient retention service.
 For example, scenario comparison can serve to evaluate the change in purification service between landscapes.
 The total nutrient load can be used as a reference point, assuming that the landscape has 0 retention.
 Comparing the current scenario export to the total nutrient load provides a quantitative measure of the retention service of the current landscape.

+An important note about assigning a monetary value to any service is that valuation should only be done on model outputs that have been calibrated and validated.
+Otherwise, it is unknown how well the model is representing the area of interest, which may lead to misrepresentation of the exact value.
+If the model has not been calibrated, only relative results should be used (such as an increase of 10%) not absolute values (such as 1,523 kg, or 42,619 dollars.)

 Data Needs
 ----------

-This section outlines the data used by the model.
-Refer to the appendix for detailed information on data sources and pre-processing.
-For all raster inputs, the projection should be defined and the projection's linear units should be in meters.
+This section outlines the specific data used by the model.
+See the Appendix for additional information on data sources and pre-processing.
+Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
+This will help with file type, folder structure and table formatting.
+Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

-1.  **Digital elevation model** (DEM) (required).
-A GIS raster dataset, with an elevation value for each cell.
-Make sure the DEM is corrected by filling in sinks.
-To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed boundaries.
-See the Working with the DEM section of this manual for more information.
+-  **Digital elevation model** (DEM) (required).
+Raster dataset with an elevation value for each pixel.
+Make sure the DEM is corrected by filling in sinks, and compare the output stream maps with hydrographic maps of the area.
+To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge. [units: meters]

-2.  **Land use/land cover** (required).
-A GIS raster dataset, with an integer LULC code for each pixel.
-The LULC code should be an integer.
+-  **Land use/land cover** (required).
+Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Biophysical table.*

-3.  **Nutrient runoff proxy** (required).
-A GIS raster dataset representing the spatial variability in runoff potential, i.e. the capacity to transport nutrient downstream.
+-  **Nutrient runoff proxy** (required).
+Raster representing the spatial variability in runoff potential, i.e. the capacity to transport nutrient downstream.
 This raster can be defined as a quickflow index (e.g. from the InVEST seasonal water yield model) or simply as annual precipitation.
-The raster is normalized (by dividing by its average value) to compute the runoff potential index (RPI, see Eq.
+The model will normalize this raster (by dividing by its average value) to compute the runoff potential index (RPI, see Eq.
 1).

-4.  **Watersheds** (required).
-A shapefile of polygons.
-This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
-See the Working with the DEM section for information on creating watersheds.
+-  **Watersheds** (required).
+Shapefile delineating the boundary of the watershed to be modeled.
+Results will be aggregated within each polygon defined.
+The column *ws_id* is required, containing a unique integer value for each polygon.

-5.  **Biophysical Table** (required).
-A .csv table of land use/land cover (LULC) classes, containing data on water quality coefficients used in this tool.
-These data are attributes of each LULC class rather than attributes of individual cells in the raster map.
-Each row in the table is an LULC class while each column contains a different attribute of each land use/land cover class.
-The columns must be named as:
+-  **Biophysical Table** (required).
+A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the LULC raster. *All LULC classes in the LULC raster MUST have corresponding values in this table.* Each row is a land use/land cover class and columns must be named and defined as follows:

-  * *lucode* (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.), must match the LULC raster above.
+  * **lucode** (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) Every value in the LULC map MUST have a corresponding value in the biophysical table.
-  * *LULC_desc*: Descriptive name of land use/land cover class (optional)
+  * **LULC_desc**: Descriptive name of land use/land cover class (optional)
-  * *load_n* (and/or load_p): The nutrient loading for each land use, given as decimal values with units of kg. ha-1 yr -1.
-Suffix _n stands for nitrogen, and _p for phosphorus, and the two compounds can be modeled at the same time or separately.
+  * **load_n** (and/or **load_p**): The nutrient loading for each land use class, given as floating point values with units of kilograms per hectare per year.
+Suffix "_n" stands for nitrogen, and "_p" for phosphorus, and the two compounds can be modeled at the same time or separately.

-  Note 1: Loads are the sources of nutrients associated with each LULC.
-If the user wants to represent different level of fertilizer application, he/she needs to create different LULC.
+	Note 1: Loads are the sources of nutrients associated with each LULC class.
+If you want to represent different levels of fertilizer application,  you will need to create separate LULC classes, for example one class called "crops - high fertilizer use" a separate class called "crops - low fertilizer use" etc.

 	Note 2: Load values may be expressed either as the amount of nutrient applied (e.g. fertilizer, livestock waste, atmospheric deposition); or as “extensive” measures of contaminants, which are empirical values representing the contribution of a parcel to the nutrient budget (e.g. nutrient export running off urban areas, crops, etc.) In the latter case, the load should be corrected for the nutrient retention from downstream pixels of the same LULC.
 For example, if the measured (or empirically derived) export value for forest is 3 kg.ha-1.yr-1 and the retention efficiency is 0.8, users should enter 15(kg.ha-1.yr-1) in the n_load column of the biophysical table; the model will calculate the nutrient running off the forest pixel (n_export) as 15*(1-0.8) = 3 kg.ha-1.yr-1.

-  * *eff_n* (and/or eff_p): The maximum retention efficiency for each LULC class, varying between zero and 1.
-The nutrient retention capacity for a given vegetation is expressed as a proportion of the amount of nutrient from upstream.
+  * **eff_n** (and/or **eff_p**): The maximum retention efficiency for each LULC class, varying between zero and 1.
+The nutrient retention capacity for a given vegetation type is expressed as a proportion of the amount of nutrient from upstream.
 For example, high values (0.6 to 0.8) may be assigned to all natural vegetation types (such as forests, natural pastures, wetlands, or prairie), indicating that 60-80% of nutrient is retained.
-Like above, suffix _n stands for nitrogen, and _p for phosphorus, and the two compounds can be modeled at the same time or separately.
+Like above, suffix "_n" stands for nitrogen, and "_p" for phosphorus, and the two compounds can be modeled at the same time or separately.
-  * *crit_len_n* (and/or crit_len_p) (in meter): the distance after which it is assumed that a patch of LULC retains nutrient at its maximum capacity.
-If nutrients travel a distance smaller than the retention length, the retention efficiency will be less than the maximum value eff_x, following an exponential decay (see Nutrient transport section)
+  * **crit_len_n** (and/or **crit_len_p**) (in meters): The distance after which it is assumed that a patch of a particular LULC type retains nutrient at its maximum capacity.
+If nutrients travel a distance smaller than the retention length, the retention efficiency will be less than the maximum value *eff_x*, following an exponential decay (see Nutrient transport section).
-  * *proportion_subsurface_n* (optional): the proportion of dissolved nutrients over the total amount of nutrients, expressed as ratio between 0 and 1.
+  * **proportion_subsurface_n** (optional): the proportion of dissolved nutrients over the total amount of nutrients, expressed as ratio between 0 and 1.
 By default, this value should be set to 0, indicating that all nutrients are delivered via surface flow.

-  Example:
+  Example biophysical table:

   .. csv-table::
     :file: ndr_images/ndr_biophysical_table_example.csv
     :header-rows: 1
     :name: NDR Biophysical Table Example

-6. **Subsurface_retention_efficiency (Nitrogen or phosphorus)**: the maximum nutrient retention efficiency that can be reached through subsurface flow, a value between 0 and 1.
+- **Subsurface_retention_efficiency (Nitrogen or phosphorus)**: The maximum nutrient retention efficiency that can be reached through subsurface flow, a value between 0 and 1.
 This field characterizes the retention due to biochemical degradation in soils.

-7. **Subsurface_crit_len (Nitrogen or phosphorus)** (in meter): the distance (traveled subsurface and downslope) after which it is assumed that soil retains nutrient at its maximum capacity.
+- **Subsurface_crit_len (Nitrogen or phosphorus)** (in meter): The distance (traveled subsurface and downslope) after which it is assumed that soil retains nutrient at its maximum capacity.
 If dissolved nutrients travel a distance smaller than subsubsurface_crit_len, the retention efficiency is lower than the maximum value defined above.
 Setting this value to a distance smaller than the pixel size will result in the maximum retention efficiency being reached within one pixel only.

-8. **Threshold flow accumulation value**: Integer value defining the number of upstream pixels that must flow into a pixel before it's considered part of a stream.
-This is used to generate a stream layer from the DEM (see RouteDEM documentation of the InVEST manual).
-This threshold expresses where hydrologic routing is discontinued, i.e. where retention stops and the remaining pollutant will be exported to the stream.
-The default is 1 over the pixel area (in km2), i.e. ~1000 for 30m resolution.
-If the user has a map of stream lines in the watershed of interest, he/she should “calibrate” the threshold value by comparing the map with the *stream.tif* map output by the model.
+- **Threshold flow accumulation value**: The number of upstream cells that must flow into a cell before it is considered part of a stream, which is used to classify streams from the DEM.
+This threshold directly affects the expression of hydrologic connectivity and the nutrient export result: when a flow path reaches the stream, nutrient retention stops and the nutrient exported is assumed to reach the catchment outlet.
+It is important to choose this value carefully, so modeled streams come as close to reality as possible.

-9.  **Borselli k parameter**: calibration parameter that determine the shape of the relationship between hydrologic connectivity (the degree of connection from patches of land to the stream) and the sediment delivery ratio (percentage of soil loss that actually reaches the stream; cf. Figure 2).
+-  **Borselli k parameter**: Calibration parameter that determines the shape of the relationship between hydrologic connectivity (the degree of connection from patches of land to the stream) and the nutrient delivery ratio (percentage of nutrient that actually reaches the stream; cf. Figure 2).
 The default value is 2.

 Running the Model
 =================

-To launch the nutrient model navigate to the Windows Start Menu -> All Programs -> InVEST |version| -> Nutrient delivery and retention.
-The interface does not require a GIS desktop, although the results will need to be explored with any GIS tool including ArcGIS, QGIS, and others.
+To launch the Nutrient model navigate to the Windows Start Menu -> All Programs -> InVEST [*version*] -> NDR.
+The interface does not require a GIS desktop, although the results will need to be explored with any GIS tool such as ArcGIS or QGIS.

 .. primer